 Just a few days ago, I had an experience that I never dreamed would happen…and weirdly enough, I enjoyed it so much, that I would actually recommend it to other people.

 We spent ages scrubbing our faces, arms and legs, fascinated by the smoothness of our skin afterwards.
 You can even use the silica sand to wash your hair (which we tried)!

-The sand was just as soft as when I used it on my skin, it certainly wasn’t crunchy like I was expecting.
+The sand was just as soft as when I used it on my skin, and certainly wasn’t crunchy like I was expecting.
 Not surprisingly, you can damage to your teeth if you brush with sand for too long.
 Matt and I were careful to spread a thin layer, like we would with toothpaste, and rinsed thoroughly.
 The combination of sand and lake water left my teeth felt clean and smooth afterwards.
 I’ll be honest, I really enjoyed the experience.

-I wouldn’t recommend going to your local beach and trying this, but it’s an absolutely must if you’re travelling to Fraser Island.
+I wouldn’t recommend going to your local beach and trying this, but it’s an absolutely must if you’re travelling to Fraser Island!